GraphQLSP Config

 schema

-option is the only required configuration option, and is used when
+The schema option is the only required configuration option, and is used when

 the plugin starts up to load your GraphQL API’s schema.